-Jamal Khatib (B.Eng., M.Eng., Ph.D, FICE, FHEA). degrees.
-He presently works as a Professor of Civil Engineering (sustainable construction materials), Engineering Department, Faculty of Science and Engineering, University of Wolverhampton (UoW), Wolverhampton, UK.
+Jamal Khatib (B.Eng., M.Eng., Ph.D., FICE, and FHEA degrees) presently works as a Professor of civil engineering (sustainable construction materials), Engineering Department, Faculty of Science and Engineering, University of Wolverhampton (UoW), Wolverhampton, UK.
 He took a permanent position as a Senior Lecturer in civil engineering at Sheffield Hallam University (SHU), Sheffield, UK.
 During that time and due to research collaboration with IMUST, China, Khatib was awarded the title of Honorary Professor in 2001.
 After 9 years at SHU, he moved to the University of Wolverhampton (UoW) as a Reader in civil engineering and became a Professor in 2012.
 In 2010, he became a Chartered Engineer of the Institution of Civil Engineer (ICE) and Fellow in 2016.
 His areas of research specialization include a number of sustainable construction materials themes: (a) the use of a variety of waste materials in the production of construction/structural materials, (b) novel construction materials (e.g., metakaolin), (c) concrete subjected to harsh environments, and (d) behavior of structural materials.
 Professor Khatib was one of the early UK researchers who conducted research on metakaolin as partial substitution of cement and his publications in this area have been extensively cited.
 According to the ISI Web of Science Professor Khatib has an h-index of 15.
 Microsoft Academic classified Professor Khatib as one of the top authors in cement with a g-index of 18.
-According to Google Scholar there is more than 1600 citations in total, an h-index of 25, and i10-index of 39.
+According to Google Scholar there are more than 1600 citations in total, an h-index of 25, and i10-index of 39.
 Many papers were ranked as the top 25 articles.
 The products of his extensive research activities have been comprehensively disseminated through over 350 refereed academic journal and conference papers; text books, research seminars, and workshops; and articles and features in the construction press.
-He acts as a reviewer for more than 70 international refereed journals, book publishers, & others.
+He acts as a Reviewer for more than 70 international refereed journals, book publishers, and others.

-Biography Updated on 2 August 2016
+Biography Updated on 9 October 2016